dylan-lang/testworks/documentation/users-guide/source/usage.rst

    assert-equal(a, b, a);  // a used as description assert-equal(a, b, "does %= = %=?", a, b);  // formatted description

-  *Note: You may also find check-\* macros in Testworks test suites.
+.. note:: You may also find ``check-*`` macros in Testworks test suites.
+These
-  These are a deprecated form of assertion.
-The only real difference between them and the assert-\* macros is that they require a description of the assertion as the first argument.*
+          are a deprecated form of assertion.
+The only real difference between them and the ``assert-*`` macros is that they require a description of the assertion as the first argument.

 Tests